GuglielmoPepe/rings/readme.md

 # Rings
-Rings allows you to create and dispatch middleware pipelines.
+Rings allows you to create and dispatch sequential, decorable, filterable and/or composable pipelines.

 ## Table of Contents
 * [Benefits](#benefits)